dxatscale/dxatscale-template/dashboards/NewRelic/README.md

 Importing Dashboard to NewRelic

-1. Replace <accountId> with your NewRelic account id, in your cicd-dashboard.json
+1. Replace <accountId> with your NewRelic Account ID, in your cicd-dashboard.json (make sure you enclose the Account ID with quotation marks)
-2. Goto NewRelic, and Click on Import and import dashboard to NewRelic
+2. Go to NewRelic, go to the Dashboard section, and Click on Import Dashboard and then paste the .json file with updated Account ID
 3. Set your pipelines environment variables with the following
 ```
    SFPOWERSCRIPTS_NEWRELIC='true'
    SFPOWERSCRIPTS_NEWRELIC_API_KEY=<NEWRELIC INSIGHTS INSERT KEY>
 ```
 4. Check the templates for further examples

+Further instructions on the NewRelic website can be found if steps 1 and 2 are unclear.